Get The Top News In Search

 Categories can also be from search results and predictive query terms.
 In addition, categories can build on keywords associated with resources associated with locations near the mobile device.

 When a searcher accesses a search function on a mobile device, and before the searcher enters any information into the query input field, the searcher interface of the mobile device can show predictive query suggestions and search results based, at least in part, on the location of the mobile device.
 For example, the searcher interface may include a predictive search result for the international airport, an art supplies store, or a recently searched-for address.

 The searcher interface may also include query suggestions.
 For example, the searcher interface displays a query suggestion, “Laundromats.”

-The searcher interface may also group information the searcher may be interested in.
+The searcher interface may also group information that the searcher has an interest in.
 For example, the “my places” category may identify locations previously identified by the searcher.
 The recent items category group may include search queries and search results recently obtained by the searcher.
-The starred places category identifies search results that have been previously tagged by the searcher of the mobile device and are located near the mobile device.
+The starred places category identifies search results that have been previously tagged by the searcher of the mobile device and are near the mobile device.

 The searcher interface can also include a categories group.
 The categories group provides access to different categories that include predictive search results grouped by the resource’s content referenced by the predictive search result.
 The searcher interface can also display category groups directly on the searcher interface.
 For instance, the mobile device can display a coffee shop category and a restaurant category.

 The presence of an arrow indicates that the item contains nested entries.

 The mobile device can display the restaurant category on the searcher interface.
 In addition, the searcher interface can include predictive search results and subcategories.
 For example, the mobile device displays search results for “oyster house” 328a, “town market,” “carriage house,” and “crab shack.”
 The searcher interface also displays subcategories, for example, an “American” sub-category, a “barbecue” sub-category, a “breakfast” sub-category, a “Chinese” sub-category, and a “fast food” sub-category.